 Source: Midwest Association of Pre-Law Advisors (1997)

 Honing these seven skills and values will increase your ability to master the demanding law school curriculum and to succeed in the legal profession.
 As this list suggests, you need strong writing skills and demonstrable ability in communication and reasoning.
-Lawyers must analyze complex and often conflicting cases and statutes which demand logical and analytical thinking and the ability to express their reasoning with clarity and precision.
+Lawyers analyze complex and often conflicting cases and statutes that demand logical and analytical thinking.
+Lawyers need the ability to express their reasoning with clarity and precision.
 Seminar format courses that accentuate writing and discussion usually contribute to developing these and related skills.
 At Gustavus Adolphus, your courses will prepare you to write well and to think logically.
 Take challenging courses and exercise the self-discipline to do well in those courses.
 You should use your General Education and your Elective course selections wisely.

 Engage in extracurricular activities that will help to separate you from other applicants with similar GPA and LSAT numbers.
-Any responsible leadership role you take helps to show admissions officers that you have varied talents beyond your academic ones.
+Any responsible leadership role you accept will show law school admissions officers that you possess key qualities.
 Study abroad, honors you accumulate, work experience, internships—all enhance your application.
 Gustavus Adolphus has an exceptionally strong International Education program that you should investigate.
 The experiences abroad will be invaluable, especially as you prepare to write the Personal Statement that each law school requires.